Semester Bill Due Dates

 Failure to discharge financial obligations includes, but is not limited to, an overdue balance with the university or the delinquency of a borrower in repaying a loan administered by the Office of Student Financial Services and the inability of that office to collect such a loan because the borrower has discharged the indebtedness through bankruptcy proceedings.

 A student who defaults in the payment of indebtedness to the university shall be subject to suspension, dismissal and refusal of a transfer of credits or issuance of an official transcript.
 Brandeis University may refer delinquent accounts to a collection agency.
-Students are responsible for paying the collection agency fee, which may be based on a percentage at a maximumof 40 percent of my delinquent account, together with all costs and expenses, including reasonable attorney’s fees, necessary for the collection of my delinquent account.
+Students are responsible for paying the collection agency fee, which may be based on a percentage at a maximumof 40 percent of any delinquent account, together with all costs and expenses, including reasonable attorney’s fees, necessary for the collection of any delinquent account.
 Delinquent accounts may be reported to one or more of the national credit bureaus.

 Each application for first-year or transfer admission must be accompanied by a fee of $80.
 All application fees are nonrefundable and cannot be credited toward other fees.